hjyssg/ShiguReader/README_English.md

 ##### FAQ

 Q: The software doesn't start after clicking the .exe file.
 What should I do?
 A: The default port 3000 may already be in use.
 Try changing the port number.
+   ShiguReader_Backend.exe --port 5000

 Q: Some videos cannot be played.
 What should I do?
 A: Videos are only a supplementary feature, and their supported formats are limited.